 - Towel dry hair by holding your head upside down and scrunching/squeezing strands.
 This will help add volume and maintain your natural wave without causing frizz.

-- Use hands or a comb to create an off-centre part.
+- Use hands or a comb to create an off-center part.

 - Spray hair with a little salt spray and allow to dry naturally.

 Johnny Depp What’s Eating Gilbert Grape Hairstyle